KevinEC/conferenceapp-it/README.md

 This will build the image needed to start and run a container.
 This is only required to be done one time.
 After this only the next command is required to start the local dev server for coding!

 ### Run the Dev Server
-`docker run -v %cd%:/var/www/localhost/htdocs/ --name conferenceapp -v var/www/localhost/htdocs/node_modules/ -p 3000:3000 -p 80:80 --rm <username>/conferenceapp`
+`docker run -v %cd%:/var/www/localhost/htdocs/ --name conferenceapp -v var/www/localhost/htdocs/node_modules/ -p 3000:3000 -p 80:80 <username>/conferenceapp`

 This will run a docker container named **conferenceapp**.
 This will start the dev server at localhost:3000 with hot reloading.